Warning to reader: Chapters 6 and 7 connected to material from BOTH Jake - The Philippines Joyfully AND Retirement stories.

 Chapter 1: A fine fix

 It was a fine fix I was in, as Oliver might have said to Stan.
 I am 66 and my wife, if she had lived would be 37 today.
 Our marriage lasted ten years.
 The first nine were glorious.
 But cancer ravaged her that last year.
 We had just made the move back to her homeland, the Philippines; I had just retired from my job of the last 23 years.
 We had sold our home in Thousand Oaks, California for less than we had hoped to get for it… oh if we had sold in 2007 and not 2010!
 But that along with a great deal more was water under the bridge, (or was it over the dam?).
 She, my wife, had been a stunningly lovely 27 year old, when we married.
 I was 56 and beating myself up for thinking I could/should marry a woman so young.
 I knew she would out-live me by decades.
 I felt as if I was a con artist and she was the mark.
 How could I do this to her?
 Still I loved her and she really did love me.
 That love held us tight and happy for most of a decade.
 And then the cruelest of God’s tricks, he took her first!
-That should never have been.
+That should never be.
 It should never have happened.
 It was beyond unfair.

 In the years prior to my retirement, we had bought land, in her name, as I was not a citizen of the Philippines.
 We had built a home, a wonderful home.
 And now, rather than living out my retirement with the love of my life, I was inconsolably… alone.